ese3500/final-project-yanfu-srikrishna/README.md

 SRS 02 - Timer 1, a 16-bit timer, shall be used to control the echo pin of the ultrasonic sensor in PWM mode.

+This is exactly what we implemented!
+We set up the registers/pins properly to enable Timer 1, and connected the servo motor's PWM pin to PB0 (the pin associated with Timer 1).
+Note that for the PWM mode, we chose phase-correct PWM since the signals are symmetric.

 SRS 03 - Timer 2, an 8-bit timer, shall be used to control the trigger pin of the ultrasonic sensor in PWM mode.

+This is exactly what we implemented!
+We set up the registers/pins properly to enable Timer 2, and connected the servo motor's PWM pin to PD3 (the pin associated with Timer 2).
+Note that for the PWM mode, we chose phase-correct PWM since the signals are symmetric.

 SRS 04 - The UART serial communication protocol shall be used to send commands between the two ATMEGA328PBs as well as between the one ATMEGA328PB and the ESP32.